iwharris/cybertron-manifests/raspberry-pi/setup/1-enable-usb-boot.md

 Change the `BOOT_ORDER` to `0xf41`, which will attempt to boot from USB first, falling back to SD

 ## Use the Raspberry Pi Imager to install an OS

+Don't use Ubuntu 20.04.3 LTS as it can't boot from USB.
+Use 20.10 or newer.